NodeJSEngineering/trello-MEANapp/README.md

 ### About the app
 Generic Task creator or Manager app.
 It is kind of trello clone with limited functionality.
+Trello is a task management site.
+For any software project tasks, you can use this app.
+On this application, you can plan your tasks.
+By using this you can organize and prioritize everything that you need to be completed on time.
+It is very easy to use.
+Non-technical people can also handle this application.
+Here you can create boards, lists, and cards.
+It is available in both versions of the website and mobile app.
+You can connect the many members on each project.
+Push notifications, history threads and drag & drop file management

 ### Packages used
 -     socket.io-client